 We now tackle the problem of finding the ith best element in a list.
 As observed earlier, one solution is to sort the list and simply look in the ith position.
-However, this process provides considerably more information than we need.
-The minimum amount of information that we actually need to know can be visualized as shown in Figure 15.3.
-That is, all we need to know is the i-1 items less than our desired value, and the n-i items greater.
+However, this process provides considerably more information than we need to solve the problem.
+The minimum amount of information that we actually need to know can be visualized as shown in Figure 15.4.
+That is, all we need to know is the i - 1items less than our desired value, and the n - i items greater.
 We do not care about the relative order within the upper and lower groups.
 So can we find the required information faster than by first sorting?
 Looking at the lower bound, can we tighten that beyond the trivial lower bound of n comparisons?
 We will focus on the specific question of finding the median element (i.e., the element with rank n/2), because the resulting algorithm can easily be modified to find the ith largest value for any i.

 Looking at the Quicksort algorithm might give us some insight into solving the median problem.
 Recall that Quicksort works by selecting a pivot value, partitioning the array into those elements less than the pivot and those greater than the pivot, and moving the pivot to its proper location in the array.
 If the pivot is in position i, then we are done.
 If not, we can solve the subproblem recursively by only considering one of the sublists.
-That is, if the pivot ends up in position k > i, then we simply solve by finding the ith best element in the left partition.
-If the pivot is at position k < i, then we wish to find the i - kth element in the right partition.
+That is, if the pivot ends up in position k > i, then we